Understanding Buyers’ Bargaining Power

 Powerful buyers, especially rational ones like those found in B2B transactions, will do everything they can to pay less for your products and services.

 In fact, just like you do with your vendors, their strategy may be to prevent YOU from becoming a powerful vendor to them and erode your ability to raise prices.
 You would do the same to them, right?

-Powerful buyers will always try to pay less and get more, threatening your ability to produce sustainable profits.
+Powerful buyers will always try to pay less and get more, threatening your ability to produce sustainable profits and maximize growth.

 In general, the bargaining power of your buyers is higher if:

 - There are not many buyers in the market or if they represent an important portion of your company’s sales.